manuel-uberti/filmsinwords/_posts/2019-03-11-thethinapocalypse.md

 I don’t know now if my grandfather has ever watched Terrence Malick’s *The Thin Red Line*, but we would probably disagree about it too.
-Well, now anyway, because when Malick’s came back occurred, I was still under the spell of *Saving Private Ryan*.
+Well, now anyway, because when Malick’s come back occurred, I was still under the spell of *Saving Private Ryan*.
 Young and naive, I didn’t even notice *The Thin Red Line*, and when I approached it for the first time, *Saving Private Ryan* was already gone for good from my mind and Francis Ford Coppola’s Vietnam was my new religion.